I rolled out an economic argument for closing the achievement gap earlier this week.

 High school course work matters.
 Teens who take rigorous college-prep coursework in high school are far more likely to earn a degree than kids who don’t.

-U.S. Department of Education research shows that when students complete a math course in high school higher than Algebra II they more than double the odds that they will earn a bachelor’s degree in college.
+U.S. Department of Education research shows that when students complete a math course in high school higher than Algebra II they more than double the odds that they will earn a bachelor’s degree in college (not just attend college).

 That’s about as close to a magic bullet as you get in education.